Special Topics

 I hold an active NC license and I prescribe controlled substances but I do not practice in NC.
 Must I comply with the new CS CME requirement?

-There are many existing online and in-person CME courses that appear to meet the requirement.
-Licensees may select any course that is ACCME Category 1 or similar that covers “controlled substances prescribing practices, recognizing signs of the abuse or misuse of controlled substances, and controlled substance prescribing for chronic pain management,” as stated in the revised rule.
+There are many existing online and in-person CS CME courses that appear to meet the requirement.
+Licensees may select any course that is AMA or ACCME Category 1 or similar that covers controlled substances prescribing practices and controlled substance prescribing for chronic pain management.
+Keep in mind that each course need not cover each education topic.
+Licensees simply must ensure that each education topic is covered at least once during each CME cycle.

 Does the Board publish a list of recommended CME courses?